Caution, the “Pope” is on the loose!

 Just the last eight days have produced at least two images worthy of particular dishonorable mention.

 No, this picture wasn’t photoshopped.
-In fact, you can verify its authenticity yourself by pulling up the image from its original Vatican web site location: click here.
+In fact, you can verify its authenticity yourself by pulling up the full image from its original Vatican web site location: click here.

 That was last Wednesday.
 Today, there was another general audience, which means another opportunity for Francis to, well, be himself: